SchulzLab/RAPID/docs/Output.rst

 Statistics
 ----------

-For each folder respective for each annotation file supplied in --annot parameter is created by rapidStats analysis contains the following files:
+An output folder is created, for each annotation BED file supplied in **rapidStats** analysis, with the following files:

 * Statistics.dat - A tab-separated file that contains a number of statistics for each region including read counts, number of read modifications and coverage on DNA strands
 * TotalReads.dat : Lists the total number of reads mapped to the genome (given by parameter -i and excluding reads that may have mapped to the contamination file)
 * Other associated files used for calculation and reporting.
   * alignedReads.sub.compact has the compact information of aligned reads.
 If intermediate files are not removed, aligned BAM files will be present.

 Normalization